 How have health visitors responded to your book?

 My colleagues have been incredible supportive.
 I think other professionals have looked at it and said ‘well there’s a lot of herself in there’.
 But I felt I had to be open about who I was and where I came from.
 I think there’s an impression that health visitors are born with a silve spoon in their mouths and we’ve never really encountered real problems in our lives.
 But actually some of us have come from material poverty and real hardship.
 Some health visitors really get it and say they totally understand the book.
 I think there might be a few who think ‘oh god that book is too personal’ and I respect that too.
 I can’t be anybody other than who I am.

-Rachael Hearson joined the NHS in 1979.
-She has worked as a nurse, a midwife and, for the last 30 years, as a Health Visitor.
+Rachael Hearson joined the NHS in 1979, and has worked as a nurse, a midwife and, for the last 30 years, as a Health Visitor.
 She used to work in inner-city London, but now lives – and continues to work as a Health Visitor – in Dorset.

-Handle With Care: Confessions of an NHS Health Visitor is available as an eBook and in print.
+Handle With Care: Confessions of an NHS Health Visitor by Rachael Hearson is available as an eBook and in print.